Alpe d'Huez: Tour de France

 Augendre omitted Laurent Fignon, who, along with Coppi and Armstrong, took yellow on the Alpe without winning the stage in 1983, 1984, and 1989.
 He held it into Paris in 1983 and 1984 but in 1989 he lost it on the final stage to Paris, a time trial, to Greg LeMond to finish second by 8", the closest finish in men's tour history.

-After Coppi's win, the Alpe was dropped until 1964, when it was included as a mid-stage climb, and then again until 1976, both times at Rajon's instigation.
+After Coppi's win, the Alpe was dropped until 1976, when it was reintroduced at Rajon's instigation.
 The hairpin bends are named after the winners of stages.
 All hairpins had been named by the 22nd climb in 2001 so naming restarted at the bottom with Lance Armstrong's name added to Coppi's.

 Stage 18 of the 2013 Tour de France included a double ascent of the climb, reaching 1765 m on the first passage, and continuing to the traditional finish on the second.

-Only one rider has won the Alpe stage while in yellow, Geraint Thomas in the second of two back to back Alpine stage wins in 2018.
-He also held on to win the overall Tour.
+Only two riders have won the Alpe stage while wearing the yellow jersey.
+During the 2018 Tour de France, Geraint Thomas won Stage 12 which finished on Alpe d'Huez and was the second of two back-to-back Alpine stage wins in 2018.
+In the 2026 Tour de France, Tadej Pogačar won Stage 19 in the yellow jersey.

 French journalist and L'Équipe sportswriter Jean-Paul Vespini wrote a book about Alpe d'Huez and its role in the Tour de France: The Tour Is Won on the Alpe: Alpe d'Huez and the Classic Battles of the Tour de France.